Dear APS Families,

 Many other school-based questions and decisions, not directly related to health and safety are on the APS Fall 2020 Reopening plan.

-Please note, this is an evolving situation, and as such, the document listed below was created to reflect the most recent guidelines related to health and safety from the nursing department.
+Please note, this is an evolving situation, and as such, the documents listed below was created to reflect the most recent guidelines related to health and safety from the nursing department.
 We will need to adjust our practice as we receive new recommendations and guidelines from the CDC, the MA Department of Public Health (DPH), the Arlington Board of Health, and DESE.
 This electronic version will be updated as information is released.
-For reference, commonly used pandemic nomenclature and their definitions can be found at the end of this document.
+Also, recently added it s new file for “letters to families”.
+These documents have been shared with school administration and principals.

 Susan M. Franchi, DNP, FNP-C, CNP, RN